WangXiaoyugg/simple-ui/README.md

 npm run dev
 ```

-4. After the startup is complete, open a browser and visit http://localhost:8080, if you need to change the port, you can edit the dev script of package.json
+4. After the startup is completed, open a browser and visit http://localhost:8080, if you need to change the port, you can edit the dev script of package.json

 ```json
 {